 RECIPE: Roasted Root Veggies with Pomegranate Drizzle

 Do you have an abundance of root veggies from your final fall harvest?
-Are you looking for a new way to jazz them up?
+Need a new way to jazz them up?
 Well, you’re in luck!
-This simple recipe for pomegranate drizzle adds just the right amount of oomph to your go-to roasted vegetable dish.
+This simple recipe for pomegranate drizzle adds just the right amount of “oomph” to your go-to roasted vegetable dish.